ahsan90/booking_system_mern/readme.md

 ---

+## This application is based on Full Stack MERN Development.
+Tools and technology used to build this project are as follow:

+->ExpressJS for Backend Node API Development

+->MongoDB Cloud Database (Mongoose as ORM package)

+->React Frontend library along with react-router-dom for Frontend Development

+->@Redux/Toolkit for application state management

+->Bunnch of other npm packages as required

-## Client user is only perform based on his rules of operation.
-Following Rules Applied to Client user-
+## Client user can only perform tasks based on his rules of operation.
+Following Rules are Applied to Client user:

 ->Client is able to see his own Dashboard to see his user/profile information including Booking History and able to book his Reservation